If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 Piazza San Marco, also known as Saint Mark’s Square, is the most popular square in Venice.
 This iconic square was built in the 12th century and the centerpiece is Saint Mark’s Basilica which you can also tour.

 Climb The Companile di San Marco Bell Tower

-The Companile di San Marco is the bell tower that stands tall over Saint Mark’s Square.
-You have seen it in many photos and a replica is even at Walt Disney World!
-When climbing the Companile di San Marco you will get one of the best views in all of Venice!
-This is a wonderful spot for photography during your 10 days in Italy itinerary.
+The Campanile di San Marco is the bell tower that stands tall over Saint Mark’s Square.
+You have seen it in many photos, and a replica is even at Walt Disney World!

 Go On A Gondola Ride

 What trip to Venice is complete without going on a gondola ride?
 This is one of the most popular things to do in Venice!
 I highly recommend splurging on this!

 These are some of the best tours of Italy, providing a unique view of Venice that you wouldn’t get walking the streets or from other boat tours!
 The Venetian Canals are a world of their own!